TOP

 The global environment in which we operate is dynamic, meaning that human rights risks and challenges are constantly evolving.
 While our commitment to respecting human rights remains steadfast, our approach to human rights is also evolving to ensure that we continue supporting the human rights of our employees, our customers, and all whom they serve.

-In November 2023, we completed the second phase of a comprehensive benchmarking of human rights policies, international human rights standards and regulation as part of our multi-year review of our company’s human rights framework.
-We identified several focus areas for further analysis, including:
+Through a comprehensive benchmarking of human rights policies, international human rights standards and regulation, we identified several focus areas for further analysis, including:

 • Assessing emerging human rights risks relevant to our business across the impact lifecycle.

-In December 2023, we formed a cross-functional Human Rights Focus Group, which is jointly led by our Legal and Sustainability teams.
-This group will examine strategies for evolution of our human rights program and policies.
-It will collaborate with internal and external stakeholders to stay informed on human rights initiatives, best practices, and issues, and it will report progress regularly to members of the executive management team.
+A cross-functional Human Rights Focus Group led by our Legal team will examine strategies for evolution of our human rights program and policies.
+It will collaborate with internal and external stakeholders to stay informed on human rights initiatives, best practices, and issues, and it will report progress to members of the executive management team.